-Millions of primary school children in England and Wales will have the opportunity to play and learn through cricket.
-This is thanks to a major increase in the England and Wales Cricket Board’s (ECB) funding to Chance to Shine.
+Millions of primary school children in England and Wales will have the opportunity to play and learn through cricket, thanks to a major increase in the England and Wales Cricket Board’s (ECB) funding to Chance to Shine.

 This webinar outlines the impact the discipline of sports biomechanics has had on the game of cricket over the last decades.
 Content will include the sports biomechanists influence in the areas of; performance enhancement, injury prevention and issues surrounding biomechanical assessment of bowling actions from a regulatory enforcement perspective.

-Children as young as eight are being put off sport by the behaviour of their parents, according to a survey by the Marylebone Cricket Club (MCC) and cricket charity Chance to Shine.
+Children as young as eight are being put off sport by the behaviour of their parents a survey has found.

 Playing cricket can deter young people from joining gangs and committing crime, research suggests